All Episodes

 But the angle was established by the burn, right?

-So, was there too much burn or too little burn?
+So was there too much burn or too little burn?

 In other words, if you were slowing down too fast, you would dive deeper.

-But I think it was an angle.
+But I think that's an answer, right?

 Okay, I've got you.